magomimmo/modern-cljs/doc/second-edition/tutorial-16.md

    (test :namespaces '#{modern-cljs.shopping.validators-test})))
 ```

-There is more thing to be done for pleasing a `tdd` user: add the same
+There is one more thing to be done for pleasing a `tdd` user: add the
-task option to `tdd` as well, in such a way the she can pass a test
+same task option to `tdd` as well, in such a way the she can pass a
-directory to be added to the `:source-paths` variable from the command
+test directory to be added to the `:source-paths` variable from the
-line
+command line

 ```bash
 (deftask tdd